-- aggregation mechanisms can be implemented as ReSpecT reactions consuming a specific set of tuples and producing a single tuple, according to some specific criteria; - selection and ordering mechanisms can be implemented as reactions which create and maintain tuples containing a list of other tuples, defining an order among them; - both diffusion and links among the artifacts can be implemented using the linkability properties of tuple centres, with reactions that propagate tuples from a tuple centre to other ones.
+- aggregation mechanisms can be implemented as ReSpecT reactions consuming a specific set of tuples and producing a single tuple, according to some specific criteria; - selection and ordering mechanisms can be implemented as reactions which create and maintain tuples containing a list of other tuples, imposing an order among them; - both diffusion and artifact composition can be implemented by using the linkability property of tuple centres, with reactions that propagate tuples from a tuple centre to the others.

-The basic set of artifacts identified in previous section - dashboards, diaries, logs and note-boards - can then be implemented as suitably programmed tuple centres.
-Due to lack of space it is not possible to provide further details about the design and the implementation of such artifacts: such details will be presented in a future work along with an evaluation of the system performance in supporting cognitive stigmergy.
+The basic set of artifacts identified in previous section-dashboards, diaries, logs and note-boards-can then be implemented as suitably programmed tuple centres.
+Due to lack of space, it is not possible to provide here further details about design and implementation of such artifacts: such details are to be presented in a future work along with an evaluation of the system performance in supporting cognitive stigmergy.